raul23/nlp/README.rst

 - The fifth method (``langid``) supports `97 languages <https://github.com/saffsd/langid.py>`_.
 - It is the third quickest method for identifiying the language of a given text.

-  Running time: ~ 2.8 second
+  Running time: ~ 0.003 second per text

 Run method 5 (langid)
 '''''''''''''''''''''